Principles of Professional Conduct are standards developed to reflect the professionalism expectations of employers and the legal community.

-The professional conduct of each Rutgers-Camden law student has an impact on all Rutgers-Camden law students and alumni and as well as the value of a Rutgers-Camden law degree.
-You are the beneficiaries of the ethical conduct of the previous classes.
+The professional conduct of each Rutgers law student has an impact on all Rutgers law students and alumni and as well as the value of a Rutgers law degree.
+You are the beneficiaries of the ethical conduct of previous classes.

-d.
-Represent qualifications and interests completely and accurately to employers and OCP representatives.
-OCP may correct any misstatements or misleading information provided to any representative of OCP or any employers.
+- Students will represent qualifications and interests completely and accurately to employers and the Center for Career Development representatives.
+The Center for Career Development may correct any misstatements or misleading information provided to any representative of the Center for Career Development or to any employers.

-f.
-Honor all scheduling commitments with prospective employers.
+- Students will honor all scheduling commitments with prospective employers.

-g.
-Honor all employment commitments.
+- Students will honor all employment commitments.

 II.
 NALP Principles and Standards for Law Placement and Recruiting

 III.
-Reporting Employment Results
+Reporting Employment Results.

 Students must respond to all Center for Career Development requests to gather employment information promptly and accurately in order for Rutgers Law School to comply with institutional, American Bar Association, and National Association for Legal Professionals reporting requirements.